| News | Local Authorities

 Why should Local Authorities apply for the fund?

-Successful applicants can also hope to learn from the expertise of charge point operators and private businesses during the process of scaling up their EV charging infrastructure.
+Successful applicants can also hope to learn from the expertise of charge point operators and private businesses during the process of scaling up their local EV charging infrastructure.

 What is the LEVI Capital Fund?